How to prevent sleep-associated pain

 A good mattress should distribute your weight evenly while ensuring your lower back keeps its proper curvature.

 Your mattress should provide full body support.
 If there are gaps between your body and your mattress, you won’t get the support you need.

-Also, be sure to turn your mattress upside down every few months to prevent body indentations.
+Also, be sure to turn your mattress every few months to prevent body indentations.

 Choosing the right pillow to support your neck

 It’s important to support your spine’s natural curve as you sleep.
 This is why finding the right pillow for you is essential.
 Pillows don’t follow a one size fits all rule.
 Your body shape, size and preferred sleep position should influence your pillow choice.

 For side sleepers, try to find a pillow thick enough to fill the gap between your neck and mattress.
 This will keep your neck in a neutral position.

 For back sleepers, the thinner the pillow the better.

 Your main goal when looking for a pillow should be to find one that properly supports your head and aligns your neck with the rest of your spine.
 The softness or firmness of the pillow is personal preference and won’t factor in to the support your pillow provides.

 See your chiropractor if pain persists